Master of Science

 Requirements for advancement to candidacy

 Satisfactory completion of one academic year of graduate study in the Plant and Soil Science Department, and a written or oral comprehensive examination.
 Satisfactory coursework means a minimum overall GPA of 3.00.
 Comprehensive examinations are typically taken after one year in residence.
-There is no fee for the exam but the student must be enrolled in GRAD 397 (Master’s Comprehensive Examination) during the semester in which the exam is to be taken (SEE APPENDIX "5").
 The decision on the type of comprehensive exam (written or oral) will be made by the major professor after consultation with the student.
 The comprehensive examination is not the same as an oral thesis defense and must be satisfactorily passed before defending the thesis.

 At the conclusion of the research, the student must present a thesis that embodies the results of their work and demonstrates their capability for independent research.